 If you don’t have enough time, stakeholder buy-in or budget to do research, getting out of the office to do your own is sometimes the only answer.
 Here are my top 5 things to keep in mind.

 - Don’t jump in.
-Always start with observation to capture customers’ natural behaviour.
+Always start with observation to capture consumers’ natural behaviour.

 - Sanity check scripts.
-Your time and customers’ time is valuable; streamline your script and prepare for u-turns and potential Facebook and Instagram friend requests at the end!
+Your time and consumers’ time is valuable; streamline your script and prepare for u-turns and potential Facebook and Instagram friend requests at the end!

 - Ask the right people.
 It’s difficult to know who wants to or has time for your 10-minute intercept.
 Look for individuals sitting around and not groups if possible (group feedback can be influenced by the most vocal person).